 Policy 1 – Collecting Personal Information

-1.1 Unless the purposes for collecting personal information are obvious and the client, customer, and member voluntarily provides his or her personal information for those purposes, we will communicate the purposes for which personal information is being collected, either orally or in writing, before or at the time of collection.
+1.1 Unless the purposes for collecting personal information are obvious and the client, customer, or member voluntarily provides his or her personal information for those purposes, we will communicate the purposes for which personal information is being collected, either orally or in writing, before or at the time of collection.

 1.2 We will only collect client, customer, and member information that is necessary to fulfill the following purposes: